arvpUofA/video_labeler/README.md

 # Video labeler

 Video labeling software with KCF tracker.
 Output format: x y width height

+_Note:_ x y indicate the coordinates of the top left corner

 ## Usage

 `./video_labeler path_to_images <output_file>`

 Draw the initial ROI and press **Enter**.
 Wherever the tracker fails, press **r** and redraw that frame.
 Once everything is good, press **Esc** to abort and save ROI file.

 If the output_file specified already contains ROIs, these will be loaded up into the labeler.